-In the presence of the CREB inhibitor 666-15 (43), Agrin failed to suppress the capacity of WNT3A to activate the TOPFlash reporter assay (Fig 4A), suggesting that the capacity of Agrin to inhibit WNT signaling is mediated by CREB.
-Confirming the epistasis of CaMKII in the CREB activation cascade (39, 40), both the CaMKII inhibitors KN93 and AIP negated the capacity of Agrin to suppress the activation of the TOPFlash reporter assay induced by WNT3A when compared to KN92 or vehicle control respectively (Fig. 4B-C).
+In the presence of the CREB inhibitor 666-15 (43), agrin failed to suppress the capacity of WNT3A to activate the TOPFlash reporter assay (Fig 4A), suggesting that the capacity of agrin to inhibit WNT signaling is mediated by CREB.
+Confirming the epistasis of CaMKII in the CREB activation cascade (39, 40), the CaMKII inhibitors KN93 and AIP negated the capacity of agrin to suppress the activation of the TOPFlash reporter assay induced by WNT3A when compared to KN92 (inactive control) or vehicle control respectively (Fig. 4B andC).
 Several signaling pathways converge onto the CREB pathway with distinct, context-dependent transcriptional and biological outcomes (44–47).
-Therefore, we investigated whether the capacity to suppress canonical WNT signaling is specific to Agrin or is a general effect of CREB activation.
-Forskolin, an activator of adenyl cyclase and CREB agonist, failed to inhibit activation of the TOPFlash reporter assay following WNT3A treatment (Fig. 4D).
-Therefore, CREB activation is required but not per se sufficient for the capacity of Agrin to suppress WNT signaling.
-We next tested whether Agrin-induced CREB activation is essential for its chondrogenic capacity.
-In keeping with this hypothesis, Agrin or LRP4 lost their capacity to enhance extracellular matrix formation in C28I/2 chondrocytes in the presence of the CREB inhibitor 666-15 (Fig. 4E-H).
+Therefore, we investigated whether the capacity to suppress canonical WNT signaling is specific to agrin or is a general effect of CREB activation.
+Forskolin, an activator of adenyl cyclase and CREB agonist, failed to inhibit activation of the TOPFlash reporter assay after WNT3A treatment (Fig. 4D).
+Therefore, CREB activation is required but not per se sufficient for the capacity of agrin to suppress WNT signaling.
+We next tested whether agrin-induced CREB activation is essential for its chondrogenic capacity.
+In keeping with this hypothesis, agrin or LRP4 lost the capacity to enhance extracellular matrix formation in C28I/2 chondrocytes in the presence of the CREB inhibitor 666-15 (Fig. 4E to H).